MiquelMarinoEspinosa/machine-learning-tutorial-kaggle/README.md

 Related [jupyter docker hub image](https://hub.docker.com/repository/docker/miquelmarinoespinosa/jupyter-python-machine-learning/general)

 Add datasets at the `input` folder to be able to execute the notebook according to the define path at the different notebook.
-The datasets can be found at [kaggle datasets](https://www.kaggle.com/datasets)
+The datasets can be found at [kaggle datasets](https://www.kaggle.com/datasets).
+Look for them using their names at the search box

 Example of path definition